Microchip-MPLAB-Harmony/net_apps_sam_e70_v71/apps/berkeley_udp_relay/docs/readme_run_application.md

     5. When the DHCP client is enabled in the demonstration, wait for the DHCP server to assign an IP address for the development board.
 This will be printed on the serial port terminal.

-5. Alternatively:

-    1. When the DHCP client is enabled in the demonstration, wait for the DHCP server to assign an IP address for the development board.

-    2. Use the Announce service or ping to get the IP address of the board.
+		* Alternatively: Use the Announce service or ping to get the IP address of the board.

-6. Test and Output with IPv4:
+        * Run **tcpip_discoverer.jar** to discover the IPv4 and IPv6 address for the board.

+5. Execution:

 * To test the UDP packet relay with IPv4, send the following commands,